Brain Aid Clinics

 The length of treatment can vary from person to person.
 Some people may notice changes within a few sessions, while others may benefit from longer-term support depending on the severity and complexity of their symptoms.
 Your treatment plan will be reviewed regularly and adjusted to support your goals and progress.

 Yes, lifestyle changes can have a meaningful impact on emotional wellbeing.
-Regular exercise, a nutritious diet, quality sleep, reducing alcohol intake, and staying socially connected all support mental health.
+Regular exercise, nutritious diet, quality sleep, reducing alcohol intake, and staying socially connected may improve how you feel day to day and in turn support mental health.
 These changes are often most effective when used alongside professional support, rather than as a standalone approach.

 Your first appointment at Brain Aid Clinics (BAC) is a chance for us to get to know you and understand what’s brought you in.
 We’ll talk about your current concerns, personal history, and any goals you may have.
 This helps us tailor a support plan that meets your individual needs.
 The environment is warm, confidential, and collaborative, and you’re welcome to ask questions at any point.